Illinois MRI Exhibit

 9.4 Tesla animal MRI

-Eighteen University of Illinois colleges, departments, and schools, along with a generous gift from the Roy J. Carver Charitable Trust, have funded
+Eighteen University of Illinois colleges, departments, and schools, along with a generous gift from the Roy J. Carver Charitable Trust, funded the purchase

 The new system delivers higher resolution imaging capabilities, enabling researchers to analyze more intricate structures and processes in the brain, and advance their ability to recommend dietary and drug interventions to improve cognition, memory, behavior, and overall brain health.